samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `apiUrl` (string): The URL for your TransUnion API.
 Unnecessary to change unless you're testing against a demo tenant.
 Console display name: "API URL".
-* `dppaCode` (*Type inferred from the provided value*): The DPPA code that determines the level of data access in the API.
+* `dppaCode` (string; *Type inferred from the provided string value*): The DPPA code that determines the level of data access in the API.
 Console display name: "DPPA Purpose Code".
-* `glbCode` (*Type inferred from the provided value*): The GLB code that determines the level of data access in the API.
+* `glbCode` (string; *Type inferred from the provided string value*): The GLB code that determines the level of data access in the API.
 Console display name: "GLB Purpose Code".
 * `password` (string): The password for your API User.
 Console display name: "Password".
 * `username` (string): The username for your API user.
 Console display name: "Username".